mattschlosser/php-totp/README.md

 ### Password digits

-The number of digits in OTPs generated by TOTP defaults to 6, but can range from 6 to 9 inclusive.
-There's technically no reason why larger numbers of digits can't be used, but owing to the internal mechanism by which the password is generated there is nothing to gain other than padding with 0s to the left.
+The number of digits in OTPs defaults to 6, but can range from 6 to 9 inclusive.
+There's technically no reason why larger numbers of digits can't be used, but there is nothing to gain other than padding OTPs with 0s to the left.

 The easiest way to create a `Totp` with 8 digits is to use the `Totp::eightDigits()` convenience factory method: